kyoto/sendkeys/README.markdown

 Usage
 -----
-Send a single key press:
+* Send a single key press with sendkey.sh
-* sendkey.sh 'Google Chrome' F5
+** sendkey.sh 'Google Chrome' F5

-Send a series of key presses:
+* Send a series of key presses with sendkeys.sh
-* sendkeys.sh 'Terminal' "start-server.sh"
+** sendkeys.sh 'Terminal' "start-server.sh"

 vim/sendkeys.vim contains some examples of using these scripts to do common tasks from Vim.